06000208/obsidian-items/README.md

 - Exploring obsidian tag + item linking, inspired by [tiddlywiki](https://en.wikipedia.org/wiki/TiddlyWiki)'s behavior and ability to make pages of the same name correspond to tags

+## Code Of Conduct

+This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you're expected to abide by its terms.
+Please report unacceptable behavior to [a0600208@protonmail.com](mailto:a0600208@protonmail.com)